Tank Maintenance and Rehabilitation Engineering

 Chip Stein was recently named Chair of the D101 Standard Subcommittee for Inspecting and Repairing Steel Water Tanks, Standpipes, Reservoirs, and Elevated Tanks for Water Storage Revision Task Force and is a member of the AWWA D102 Committee on Tank Coatings, and a member of the AWWA D104 and AWWA D106 Committees on Cathodic Protection Systems.
 While other engineering and inspection firms list themselves as members of AWWA, TIC does more than pay dues and attend a few meetings.
 We donate hundreds of hours each year to providing leadership and expertise to facilitate the standards-making process so that water companies can continue to provide safe, clean drinking water to the communities they serve.

 Tank Industry Consultants is recognized by SSPC: The Society for Protective Coatings as a Certified Inspection Company.
-TIC is one of just ten firms in the nation who have achieved this distinction.
+TIC is one of a few firms in the nation who have achieved this distinction.
 QP 5 certification offers owners the added assurance that the proper procedures are in place to perform inspection services with a high degree of quality.
 This level of quality was accomplished by TIC initiating quality programs that include regular training for field technicians, quality and procedural standards, corporate internal auditing on inspection records, and accountability.